Empowering Agrifood System with Artificial Intelligence: A Survey of the Progress, Challenges and Opportunities: Progress Review of AI Methods in Agrifood Systems

 The rational increase of potential fishing areas \cite{ liang2021semi,sivasankari2022he,shi2018automatic} is a crucial factor in maintaining the continuous growth of marine fisheries.
-To achieve this, \cite{shi2018automatic} proposes an automatic raft-by-pixel labeling method using a fully convolutional dual-scale network structure that captures intricate details without downsampling.
-In contrast, \cite{liang2021semi} utilizes pseudo-labels generated by conditional generative adversarial nets to improve extraction accuracy, particularly in expanding sample size.
-They perform interactive tagging experiments on three RS images with different resolutions to simulate a real-life scenario where the spatial resolution of the images to be processed does not match the available sample's spatial resolution, achieving an overall accuracy of 90.6\%.
-For predicting potential fishing areas, \cite{sivasankari2022he} proposes a network structure named hybrid ensemble deepfishnets that integrates deep convolutional networks and filter bat recurrent neural networks, achieving remarkable performance.
+To achieve this, Shi et al. \cite{shi2018automatic} proposes an automatic raft-by-pixel labeling method using a fully convolutional dual-scale network structure that captures intricate details without downsampling.
+Liang et al. \cite{liang2021semi} utilizes pseudo-labels generated by conditional generative adversarial nets to improve extraction accuracy.
+While Sivasankari et al. \cite{sivasankari2022he} proposes a network structure named hybrid ensemble deepfishnets that integrates deep convolutional networks and filter bat recurrent neural networks, achieving remarkable performance.